Kentucky Children's Hospital includes:

 - A Ronald McDonald family room, open 24 hours a day for families of children in intensive care

-Pediatric outpatient care is provided at Kentucky Clinic, Kentucky Clinic South, Pediatrics at Maxwell, Polk-Dalton Clinic and the Family Care Center.
+Pediatric outpatient care is provided at Kentucky Clinic, Kentucky Clinic South, Pediatrics at Maxwell, Polk-Dalton Clinic and UK Pediatrics - Family Care Center.
 In addition, many pediatric patients are treated at the Makenna David Pediatric Emergency Center.

 KCH serves as the subspecialty regional referral and pediatric care center for Central and Eastern Kentucky.
 There are more than 70 pediatric specialists and more than 300 pediatric nurses working in 24 areas, as well as physical, occupational, speech and respiratory therapists, dietitians, licensed clinical social workers, genetic counselor, child life specialists and pharmacists, all of whom are dedicated to caring for children.